davidrhoden/davidrhoden-basic-netlify/notes/notes-apr-29-2025.md

 ---

-The Lemon Twigs album arrived.
+The Lemon Twigs album came in the mail.

 ![Lemon Twigs album came in the mail.](/static/img/notes/lemon-twigs-album-arrived-apr-29-2024.jpg)